-For this feature to work properly, be sure to disable any caching plug-in that could slow down your WordPress website.
+For this feature to work properly, be sure to disable any caching plugin that could slow down your site.

-And lastly, don’t forget to save your changes by clicking on Update Options.
+And lastly, don’t forget to save your changes by clicking Update Options.

 Do you have questions about creating a paywall protected membership site using MemberPress?
 Let us know in the comments!

 If you liked this article, be sure to subscribe to the MemberPress blog!